Frequently Asked Questions

 How will my camper be transported to and from field trips?

-J-Camp transports our campers on chartered school buses and coach buses that are routinely inspected by the California Highway Patrol, as well as in OFJCC-owned vans.
+J-Camp transports our campers on chartered school buses from companies that meet required safety regulations as well as in OFJCC-owned vans.
 Bus and van drivers have completed background checks and training and are all qualified to drive per insurance safety standards.

 Will J-Camp have overnight sleepovers this year?

-J-Camp is continuing to offer overnight sleepovers and extended evenings for summer 2023. parents will drop campers off the morning of the sleepover and return for pick up the following day.
+J-Camp is continuing to offer overnight sleepovers for our oldest campers during our second session, and extended evenings for all campers for summer 2024, as this is a highly anticipated activity.
+For sleepovers, parents will drop campers off the morning of the sleepover and return for pick up the following day.
+Specific dates and times of sleepovers and extended days will become available closer to the start of summer 2024 for registered families.

 What special events will be happening on Fridays this year?